 When can I apply to the fund?

-Students can apply to the fund any time between 1 October 2024 and 31 August 2025.
+Students can apply to the Fund any time between October and August.

 How many times can I apply to the Postgraduate Financial Assistance Fund?

-There is no limit on the amount of applications you can make to the fund.
+Students can apply once per term.
 However, the maximum amount that can be awarded per academic year is £3,000 (full-time students) or £1,500 (for part-time students) (2024/25 rate).
-If you have already received awards totalling the maximum award in an academic year, you will be ineligible to receive further funding.
+If you have already received awards totalling the maximum award in an academic year, you will be ineligible.

 Who do I contact regarding my application?